duong19/duong19.github.io/data/posts/1-linear-regression/index.md

 ## Linear Regression

 ### 1. Introduction
-We begin with a simple real-world problem: suppose we have collected
+We begin with a simple real-world problem: suppose we have collected a dataset of houses (sizes, number of bedroom, etc) and their prices.
+The question is when we have data of a new house, how do we make a prediction of its price?

+First, let's consider the process of supervised learning in that problem: we have a **training set** fed to a **learning algorithm** which output a **function** (or a hypothesis).
+The job of the function is mapping the data of a new house which we haven't seen yet to the estimated price.

+For example,

 ### 2. Algorithm Analysis